banarasikumar/Blancbeu-Netlify-Firebase/replit.md

 - **Code Style**: Adhere to modern web standards (HTML5, CSS3, ES6+).
 Focus on clean, readable, and maintainable code.
 - **Deployment**: Ensure all changes are thoroughly tested for cross-browser compatibility and responsiveness before deployment.
 - **Design Adherence**: Maintain the premium 24k gold and black aesthetic as a primary design principle.
+- **Development Approach**: Careful, step-by-step implementation.
+Work like the best web app designer in the world.
+No mistakes.
+Building the best home page UI.

 ## System Architecture
 The Blancbeu website utilizes a true system-wide theme architecture, leveraging CSS custom properties for dynamic styling across light and dark modes.